The Social Insurance Number (SIN) Code of Practice

 3. Employers must protect their employees’ personal information, including SINs, from theft and misuse

-Employers like you, should store and dispose of employees’ personal information safely and securely.
+As an employer, you should store and dispose of employees’ personal information safely and securely.
 Only authorized persons may access this information.
-Employers like you, who have to withhold or deduct CPP contributions, EI premiums and taxes, must keep records.
+You must keep records of the CPP contributions, EI premiums and taxes that you withhold or deduct.
 You must keep these records for at least 6 years from the end of the last year that you employed the person.
 This is according to the Employment Insurance Act, the Canada Pension Plan Act and the Income Tax Act.

 The Personal Information Protection and Electronic Documents Act (PIPEDA) is the federal privacy law for private sector organizations.
 This includes private sector employers.
 PIPEDA requires private organizations to follow policies when collecting, using, or disclosing personal data in their commercial work.
 Personal data may include the SIN.

 These policies include putting in place security safeguards.
-You should follow Annex 5, Employers dos and don’ts: Requesting, collecting, using and storing the SIN.
+See 3.4 Employers’ dos and don’ts: requesting, collecting, using and storing the SIN.

 If someone steals, uses, or discloses employees’ SINs in a fraudulent way, you must act quickly.
-See Annex 4, What to do if your organization is handling privacy breaches involving SINs.
+See 7.4 What to do if your organization is handling privacy breaches involving SINs.

 4. Employers must inform Service Canada if they suspect a SIN is being misused